gurki/vivid/README.md

 ### ANSI

-You can colorize console messages very simply using the `tq::ansi` helpers.
+You can colorize console messages very simply using the `vivid::ansi` helpers.

 ```cpp
 std::cout << ansi::fg( 136 ) << "and tada, colorized font" << ansi::reset;